Implicit Solvation

 Different Lebedev grids for the calculation of the SASA term are

-.
+implemented in xtb.
 The grids are independent of the used GFNn method

 and are set in the detailed input as